We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 One last VM-50 distinction is also unusual among studio monitors.
 The edges of the soft dome tweeter’s “constant directivity horn” and the Aramid fiber woofer cone are equal width.
 Pioneer DJ claims this shaped design will “enable smooth frequency crossover and a natural sound.”
 The results of my listening tests did find a flat frequency response and broad soundfield falling in line with that statement, whether or not it has anything to do with that particular design element.

 Setting up the Pioneer DJ VM-50

 Each VM-50 monitor includes a standard three-prong AC power cable.
 For connecting audio sources, you have a balanced combo input for either XLR or TRS (¼-inch) cables and an unbalanced input for RCA cables.
-Just having inputs for all three of those cable types should be a standard monitor feature, yet a surprising number of studio monitors leave out either the RCA or the TRS connectivity, so that’s a plus for the VM-50.
+Having inputs for all three of those cable types should be a standard monitor feature, yet a surprising number of studio monitors leave out either the RCA or the TRS connectivity, so that’s a plus for the VM-50.

 Can these monitors keep the beat?